 This topic has been rolling around in this head of mine for a while.
 I wasn’t sure how to share it or where to share it, but with today being Martin Luther King, Jr. day, I thought it was fitting.
 First off though, let me tell you a little bit about how I grew up.

-See, the thing is, we were taught in our house to be colorblind.
+Our worth, our identity, our value is found in Christ, not in gender or the color of skin.
+To focus on our differences only leads to hyper focus on how we’re different–where is the unity in that?
 Our parents never sat us down and told us that this person is a Muslim or that person is a black person.
 They just showed us to ignore what someone looked like by their actions–by their in-exclusiveness to one culture or another–they were interested in all of it.
 There were no racial jokes told in my house or racial slurs.
 There was no superiority of white people over others shown in our house.
 My mother read to us out of their beloved set of Encyclopedia Britannia’s about Jewish culture and Vietnamese culture.
 We danced around our dining room table to Gloria Estefan’s Conga and talked about South American music.
 My mom bought us a cookbook of recipes from around the globe and talked about different cultures while we cooked.
 In fact, I just found that cookbook and I plan on using it with my kids too.

-I didn’t even realize I was raised like this until I had my own kids.
-My husband and I never really discussed how we would teach our kids about anti-racism, we just treated everyone the same and never pointed out differences like skin color or eye-shape because, well, it doesn’t really matter, does it?
+Jarrod and I never discussed how we would teach our kids about diversity, we just treated everyone the same and never pointed out differences like skin color or eye-shape because, well, it doesn’t really matter, does it?
 It wasn’t until I was raising my firstborn in a mostly white community and we were at the playground with a black family that I realized that this could be the first time my three-year-old could voice what he noticed about differences in race.
 My insides were knots.
-This kid of mine could make a total ass out of me in front of this family by mentioning what he saw to be different, by an innocent kid-like phrase like only three-year-old’s can voice.
-I watched with bated breath while the group of kids climbed aboard the jungle gym with my kid, praying something wouldn’t come out of his mouth that would make me want to run to the bathroom and hide.
+This kid of mine could make a total idiot out of me in front of this family by mentioning what he saw to be different, by an innocent kid-like phrase like only three-year-old’s can voice.
+I watched while the group of kids climbed aboard the jungle gym with my kid, praying something wouldn’t come out of his mouth that would make me want to run to the bathroom and hide.
 While I watched though, nothing happened.
 At all.
 Noah slid down the slide and ran back up the ladder again.
 He never noticed a thing.
 And this simple act of aloofness made me so happy.
-If he had noticed anything, he definitely didn’t share it, and for that I was so pleased, that I had passed down this colorblindness to my own kids.
+If he had noticed anything, he definitely didn’t share it, and for that I was so pleased.

 Learning Well LLC is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 Affiliate links from Amazon or other programs are used on this website.
 For more info, please refer to our disclosure statement.